-If the cornea, or outermost layer of the eye is injured, it could lead to the eye becoming infected and inducing various things, including light sensitivity.
+If the cornea, or outermost layer of the eye is injured, it could lead to the eye becoming infected and inducing various things, including photosensitivity.
 Injuring the cornea could happen due to sand or some sort of particle getting into a person’s eyes.

 If the white parts of the eye become inflamed, this is a sign of scleritis.
 While this could induce light sensitivity, it also usually a more pressing sign of diseases such as lupus.

-Finally, pink eye is another eye condition that could contribute to light sensitivity.
+Finally, pink eye is another eye condition that could contribute to photosensitivity.
 This is also due to inflammation or infection of the white parts of a person’s eyes.